-Last winter in the PNW, we were surprised by some legendary wind, rain and snow.
+Winter storms in the PNW last year surprised all of us with some legendary wind, rain and snow.
 And after the clouds cleared, our Garden Team was flooded with questions about how to fix the damage done to trees, shrubs and beds.

 With storms and snow in the forecast, we’d like to share a few pointers on how to get your yard ready for whatever winter has in store.